-Tinubu Unveils Four-year National Lottery Trust Fund
+Tinubu Unveils Four-Year National Lottery Trust Fund

 He said: “This initiative marks a significant move in the commitment of President Bola Tinubu’s administration to empowering the Nigerian communities and promote socio-economic development.

-“I want to acknowledge the importance of collective efforts in driving progress.
-National Lottery Trust Fund is a testament to what can be achieved when we work together towards a common goal.
+His words: “I want to acknowledge the importance of collective efforts in driving progress, national lottery trust fund is a testament to what can be achieved when we work together towards a common goal.

 “I commend the new leadership of the trust fund.
 I urge all stakeholders to join hands today.
 We can make the lasting impact on the lives of our rural communities.